Diane Wiese Goyette

 Susanne Burns is thrilled to be bringing her teaching talents to PacRep's School of Dramatic Arts.
-She just finished directing the successful Mary Poppins for the PacRep Theatre and enjoyed working side by side with Stephen Moorer as his assistant on The Wizard of Oz.
-She has spent the last seven years teaching with The Western Stage Young Company and brings a wealth of knowledge with her.
+She is currently in her 4th year with PacRep serving as their Company Manager/Casting director.
+She has taught for The Western Stage Young Company, Hartnell College and MPC and brings a wealth of knowledge with her.
 "Susie" received her MFA in Directing from the University of Nevada at Las Vegas.
 She has been acting and directing for over 30 years.
 She is looking forward to imparting her passion and knowledge to the School of Dramatic Arts' students.

 Barbara began coaching acting and cabaret singing by personal request.
 She says,“My favorite thing is to sing and express myself.
 My second, I found, is to assist others to do the same!”
 She has assisted at HB Studio classes in NYC, and master classes for colleges when performing on the road.
 She teaches privately, and even teaches long distance.
 Happily returning to the Monterey Peninsula after 35 years, Barbara made her “Cabaret by the Sea” debut at The Carl Cherry Center for the Arts in Carmel, in November 2016.
 She is honored to be a part of SoDA as a staff member.